eilvelia/tdl/README.md

 <a name="requirements"></a>
 ### Requirements

-- TDLib binary (`libtdjson.so` on Linux, `libtdjson.dylib` on macOS, `tdjson.dll` on Windows)
+- TDLib binary (`libtdjson.so` on Linux, `libtdjson.dylib` on macOS, `tdjson.dll` on Windows), v1.4.0 and newer.
 - Node.js 10 preferred (minimum >= 8.6.0)
-> Note: If you are using Node.js 8.x-9.x, you may encounter a warning message `Warning: N-API is an experimental feature and could change at any time.`, this can be suppressed by upgrading to version 10.
+> Note: If you are using Node.js 8.x-9.x, you may encounter a warning message `Warning: N-API is an experimental feature and could change at any time.`, this can be suppressed by upgrading to version 10 and newer.

 You can also use prebuilt binaries: